How Much Does Air Conditioning Service Cost?

-Not only does your AC system help you to stay comfortable, it’s also a health necessity during the extreme temperatures of summer.
-Unfortunately, when the cool air suddenly isn’t blowing or your AC won’t start up at all, you’re not able to call around for a few days.
+Not only does air conditioning make you comfortable, it’s also vital to your health during the dog days of summer.
+For that reason, when the cold air suddenly isn’t blowing or your AC won’t come on at all, you’re don’t have time to shop around for more than a couple days.

-When your air conditioner breaks down in the heat of the summer, you don’t always have time to shop around for competing quotes or research average costs.
-Not knowing how much repairs can cost when the AC service tech arrives can be scary, so we’re here to provide several price ranges on some standard services so you won’t be caught off guard when Levy & Son Service Experts shows up to get you cool and comfortable again.
+When your air conditioner goes out in the middle of the summer, you might not have time to call around for multiple quotes or research how much you may have to pay.
+Not knowing how much it may cost when the air conditioner service expert shows up can be unnerving, so we’re here with a few price ranges on some basic services so you won’t be caught off guard when Service Experts Heating, Air Conditioning & Plumbing shows up to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 – $500